 BREATHING TECHNIQUE FOR ANXIETY

 Breathing and meditation techniques can manage anxiety and panic attacks when practiced regularly.
 Deep breathing increases the supply of oxygen to your brain.
-According to The American Institute of Stress, it stimulates the parasympathetic nervous system, which promotes a state of calmness,”.
+According to The American Institute of Stress, it stimulates the parasympathetic nervous system, promoting calmness,”.
 Breathing goes hand-in-hand with meditation.
 About 10 – 30 minutes of meditation each day may improve anxiety and depression.

 The 5-4-3-2-1 Coping technique